rejetto/hfs/config.md

 - `geo_allow` set true if `geo_list` should be treated as white-list, set false for black-list.
 Default will ignore the list.
 - `geo_list` list of country codes to be used as white-list or black-list.
 Default is empty.
 - `geo_allow_unknown` set false to disconnect connections for which country cannot be determined.
 Works only if `geo_allow` is set.
 Default is true.
+- `dynamic_dns_url` URL to be requested to keep a domain updated with your latest IP address.
+Optionally, you can append “>” followed by a regular expression to determine a successful answer, otherwise status code will be used.
 - `create-admin` special entry to quickly create an admin account.
 The value will be set as password.
 As soon as the account is created, this entry is removed.

 #### Virtual File System (VFS)